freeflowuniverse/crystallib/baobab/twinsafe/twinsafe.md

 ## remarks

+There are 3 type objects

-There are 2 objects, mytwin is the info I need for myself, so I can sign info and I have my private key available, othertwin only has info how I can get to another twin and communicate with it.
+- mytwin is the info I need for myself, so I can sign info and I have my private key available,
+- othertwin only has info how I can get to another twin and communicate with it.
+- myconfig is 3script based info